mohsin1845/ESP32-IDF/esp32-led-control-via-web/readme.md

 - The server is accessible at a static IP (typically 192.168.4.1).
 - Users can access the same LED control interface.
 - This mode is useful in locations where no Wi-Fi infrastructure exists.

+## 3. Station + Access Point Mode (AP + STA)
+In AP + STA Mode, the ESP32 does both: it connects to an existing Wi-Fi network and simultaneously creates its own access point.

+## 🔧 How it works:

+- ESP32 connects to your router (as STA) using your SSID and password.
+- Simultaneously, it broadcasts its own Wi-Fi network (as AP) — e.g., ESP32-Access-Point.
+- You can control the ESP32 in two ways:
+    - From your existing Wi-Fi network (via the router-assigned IP address).
+    - By connecting directly to the ESP32’s hotspot and accessing it at 192.168.4.1.
+- This mode offers maximum flexibility:
+- Use STA when in range of a router.
+- Fall back to AP when offline or in the field.

 ## ESP32 LED Control System
 Below is the circuit Connections of the ESP32 LED Web Control :